rossetti/KSLBook/docs/02-Chapter2.md

 $$X_{i} = 1 + \left\lfloor \frac{ln(1 - U_{i})}{ln(1 - p)} \right\rfloor$$
 Note also that the shifted negative binomial distribution is just the sum of shifted geometric random variables.
 The code implements a function to generate a shifted geometric random variate.
 Because we need a shifted negative binomial with $r=3$ and $p=0.3$, the function is used three times to generate three shifted geometric random variates with $p=0.3$.
 The observed values are summed to generate the shifted negative binomial.
 Just as in Example \@ref(exm:GenNB) of Appendix \@ref(appRNRV) the result is 6.0.

-As we will see in the next section, the concepts of Appendix \@ref(appRNRV) have been generalized and implemented within the `ksl.utilities.random` package for various common random variables.
+As we will see in the next section, the concepts of Appendix \@ref(appRNRV) have been generalized and implemented within the `ksl.utilities.random` package for various common types of random variables.

 ### Continuous and Discrete Random Variables {#rvg_dists}